Sign In Forgot Password

 One of the highest Jewish values is the preservation of life.
 Throughout the COVID pandemic, we have prioritized pikuach nefesh (preservation of human life) in deciding when and how we gather.
 Our Medical Advisory Group reviews the data and trends.
 Our policies are informed by these reviews.

-• We strongly recommend immunization against COVID-19, but immunization proof is not required.
+• We strongly recommend getting the latest booster immunization against COVID-19, but immunization proof is not required.

-• If you do not feel well (cold symptoms or fever), DO NOT COME to services!
+• If you do not feel well (cold symptoms, acute cough, or fever), DO NOT COME to services, but join us online on Zoom.
+A negative Covid test is NOT enough to protect others.

 For More Information and Updates . . .

-Information about services and programs is shared via emails, social media, and the BI website, as well as our monthly newsletter, BI@Home.
+Information about services and programs is shared via emails, social media, and the BI website.
 Details for Zoom meetings are available in member emails or via the member login on the BI website.
 For more information, please call the BI Office, (508) 756-6204, between 9:00 and 3:00, Monday through Friday.

 If you need to deliver something in hard copy to the synagogue (checks, documents, etc), please contact the BI Office for instructions.